TarunRaveesh/amFOSS-tasks/README.md

 # _amFOSS-tasks Repo_ - By Tarun Raveesh

 Hi there..!!
-This is Tarun, a Computer Software cum Hardware enthusiast.

-I am looking forward to joining amFOSS Club, have tried to give my best short at these Tasks 😁.
+I'm Tarun, CSE A S1 2020 Branch.

 ## Table of Contents

 | **Task** | **Description** | **Status** |